 We are taking action to strengthen home fire safety by:

-- introducing minimum standards for smoke alarms
+- introducing minimum standards for heat and smoke alarms

 Our relationship with SFRS is set out in the Scottish Fire and Rescue Service governance accountability framework (2018).

 Bills and legislation

 The Police and Fire Reform (Scotland) Act 2012 established the Scottish Fire and Rescue Service (SFRS) in 2013 following the merger of Scotland's eight regional fire and rescue services.